- Heating Systems

 - Home Performance

 January 15, 2020

-Most homeowners in our Lawton, OK and Wichita Falls, TX areas don’t notice the sounds a furnace makes when it’s operating normally.
+Most homeowners in our Lawton, OK area don’t notice the sounds a furnace makes when it’s operating normally.
 But when loud and unusual sounds are coming from your furnace, it’s usually a sign that there’s something wrong.

 Just like your auto mechanic uses sounds to diagnose the problem when your car isn’t working, the sounds from your furnace can signal the need for service — and more importantly, warn of dangerous conditions.
 The pros at Pippin Brothers are bringing you this helpful guide to help you diagnose common furnace noises and decide when it’s time to call for service.

 A loud noise is likely the first clue you’ll get when your furnace is having problems.
 The many parts inside your heating system are made of metal that can make some interesting sounds that you shouldn’t ignore:

 Loud Bang or Boom

 If it sounds like a war zone in your attic, it could be a gas build-up in your system.
 Don’t ignore this dangerous condition!
 Gas build-up may be caused dirty burners that delay ignition.
 These scary gas booms could cause your heat exchanger to crack, leading to costly repairs.
 A quick call to our furnace repair and maintenance team will get your furnace the attention it needs.

 If the sound isn’t coming from your furnace, it could be from expanding or shifting ducts in your HVAC system.
 A review of your ductwork can easily resolve any poor duct connections and seals.

 This loud sound can indicate a serious problem with your furnace blower.
 Turn off the furnace and call for service right away.
 Among the causes for metal-on-metal noises are: